A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Contracting and Inducing on a Tight Set

 It remains to show that $F$ has low weight, i.e., that $\cost_{\cI}(F) \leq \cost_{\cI[S]}(T)$.
 For this, let $k$ be the number of times the tour $T$ visits the auxiliary vertex $\bar s$.
 The weight incurred by every such visit is at least $2 y'_{\bar s} = \valu(S)$ (since the set $\{\bar s\}$ is crossed twice in each visit).
 Thus we have

 On the other hand, each tour $F_i$ consists of all those edges of $T$ that are inside $S_i$, as well as $k$ shortest paths between some pairs of vertices in $S_i$.
 Indeed, if $T$ makes $k$ visits to the auxiliary vertex $\bar s$, then we add exactly $k$ paths inside $S_i$ due to the path-like structure of the strongly connected components of a tight set $S$ (Lemma~\ref{lem:path_tight_set}).
-We now have the following claim, which allows us to bound the length of these paths by applying Lemma~\ref{lem:short_path}. \begin{claim*} For each $i=1,\ldots,\ell$, $\cL \cup \{S_i\}$ is a laminar family. \end{claim*} \begin{proof} \qedsymbol{$\diamond$} Suppose toward a contradiction that $\cL \cup \{S_i\}$ is not a laminar family.
-Then there must be a set $R\in \cL$ such that $R\setminus S_i, S_i \setminus R$, and $S\cap R$ are all non-empty.
-Furthermore, since $\cL$ is a laminar family and $S_i \subseteq S\in \cL$, we must have $R \subsetneq S$.
-We can thus partition $R$ into the three sets

-In words, $R_{<i}$ is the part of $R$ that intersects vertices of the strongly connected components that are ordered topologically before $S_i$.
-Similarly, $R_{>i}$ is the part of $R$ that intersects vertices of the strongly connected components that are ordered topologically after $S_i$.
-Note that since $R$ is not contained in $S_i$, we have that either $R_{<i}$ or $R_{>i}$ is non-empty.
-We suppose $R_{<i} \neq \emptyset$ (the case $R_{>i} \neq \emptyset$ is analogous).